-Protests Calling For Climate Action Disrupt London For Third Day
+Protests Calling For Climate Action Disrupt London For 3rd Day

 Protesters demanding government action on climate change disrupted traffic and public transit around London on Wednesday, the third day of climate demonstrations in the capital.

 Activists occupied four of the city's landmarks and thoroughfares: Oxford Circus, Marble Arch, Waterloo Bridge and Parliament Square.
-The actions closed 55 bus routes and affected a half million people, the Metropolitan police said Tuesday.
-Police have made more than 300 arrests since protests began Monday.
+The actions closed 55 bus routes and affected a half million people, the Metropolitan Police said Tuesday.
+Police have made about 300 arrests since protests began Monday.

 Two activists climbed onto the roof of a train in the Canary Wharf district, unrolled a banner that said "Climate Emergency – Act Now" and glued their hands to the top of the train.
-Authorities climbed up, applied solvent to their hands to unstick them, and lowered them from the roof in harnesses.
+Authorities climbed up, applied solvent to the activists' hands to unstick them, and lowered them from the roof in harnesses.
 At Waterloo Bridge the day before, police worked to remove protesters who were glued or locked to a truck blocking the road.

 In Oxford Circus on Tuesday, the scene was like a giant political street party.
 A pink sailboat was parked in the middle of the intersection, from which people made speeches and rappers performed to crowds of protesters and onlookers.